Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> The most difficult times for many of us are the ones we give ourselves.
+> Science can flourish only in an atmosphere of free speech.

 <!-- QUOTE_END -->